 This section outlines the steps and approximate timing of the communication process described above.
 To reiterate, this Framework is intended to provide informal guidance and is non-binding.
 Parties to this Framework should review the schedule in the context of other technical and policy efforts within the WRAP as well as their own planning and regulatory obligations.
 Given that state timelines for SIP/TIP development and submittal may vary somewhat across the West, the focus of these collaboration efforts may differ among states/tribes.

 The timeline below builds from the sequence of key Regional Haze planning tasks necessary to submit a timely SIP/TIP.
 The planning tasks were assessed and outlined by the WRAP in the 2018-2019 Workplan, adopted in April 2018 and reevaluated semi-annually.
-The C&C Subcommittee reviewed the schedule of tasks in the Workplan and selected key junctures at which communication will be essential to a successful planning process.
+The CGPSC reviewed the schedule of tasks in the Workplan and selected key junctures at which communication will be essential to a successful planning process.
 The general timeline below incorporates informal (recommended) and formal (required) consultation and coordination leading up to SIP/TIP submittal by no later than July 2021.
-Individual states may choose to compress the timeline to meet their own SIP/TIP submittal needs.
+Note that additional significant areas of inquiry that may arise during tribal consultation will need to be added to the 2019 schedule as appropriate.
+These may include additional interests, information, or concerns that are identified during the Tier One or Tier Two phases.
+Finally, individual states may choose to compress the timeline to meet their own SIP/TIP submittal needs.

 2018